The Botanic Garden's collections are available to be used for research purposes.

 A leaflet about our collections and their potential use for research can be downloaded here.

-Please contact Alison Foster (Associate Director) with a completed Research form outlining your request.
+Please contact Alison Foster (Acting Director) with a completed Research form outlining your request.

 Pathways to Impact